 Our establishment brought together biomedical scientists and clinical academics within a single national organisation with the express purpose of promoting the translation of advances in medical science into benefits for patients and the population at large.

-The formation of the Academy has been documented in ‘First steps: a personal account of the formation of the Academy of Medical Sciences’ by founder President, Professor Sir Peter Lachmann.
+The formation of the Academy has been documented in a book, 'First steps: a personal account of the formation of the Academy of Medical Sciences', by founder President, Professor Sir Peter Lachmann.

 Following a merger with the Novartis Foundation in 2008, the Academy took over the lease on 41 Portland Place.
 In October 2010 the building opened as the Academy's new headquarters and a central London conference venue.

 The Academy celebrated its 20th anniversay in 2018, and some of the Academy's achievements over its first 20 years can be viewed here.